 Like many of you, I grew up watching Oprah – both the “Oprah Winfrey Show” and now “Super Soul Sundays.”
 Oprah just has a way of connecting with both her guests and her audience to find out the “truth” behind any topic.
 While the job of a talk show host may seem far removed from our nonprofit roles, we can learn from Oprah’s natural way of connecting with people to glean information from an audience.
-Over the past three weeks, we have been talking about how to conduct meaningful market research for your organization.
-First, we shared how backward market research can help you develop a roadmap for your market research process.
-Second, we asked you to use your detective skills to leverage existing data.
-In this final installment, we ask you to channel your inner Oprah to fill in the gaps through primary research.
+In this post, we wanted to share our tips and tricks to channel your inner Oprah to conduct your own primary research.

-- Audience Polls -> Surveys: Talk show hosts occasionally employ audience polls to gauge the temperature of the room on hot topics.
+Talk show hosts occasionally employ audience polls to gauge the temperature of the room on hot topics.
 Similarly, surveys are great for discovering information about your constituents’ attitudes or attributes.
 They are inexpensive, and to get the best results, organizations should start with a representative group of participants and use plain language in the survey.
 You can use tools such as Survey Monkey or texting to get a quick response.
 For the best results, incentives are also very helpful in increasing response rates.
 If you want to keep track of clients, use an annual event or an online birthday card to ensure you have updated contact information.
-Many nonprofits use surveys as their go-to information source; while they can be revealing, they are typically much more effective when used in combination with other tools like interviews and focus groups.
+Many nonprofits use surveys as their go-to information source.
+While surveys can be revealing, they are typically much more effective when used in combination with other tools like interviews and focus groups.

-- Post-Mortems -> After-Action Review: Talk show hosts often speak with politicians after events like natural disasters or policy rollouts to discuss how they succeeded or failed the public.
-These are similar to debriefings called after-action reviews utilized in the military.
+Talk show hosts often speak with politicians after events like natural disasters or policy rollouts to discuss how they succeeded or failed the public.
+These are similar to debriefings, called after-action reviews, utilized in the military.
 These are useful in improving processes for ongoing activities at your organization to prevent missteps in the future.
 For the best results, the full support of leadership is needed to maximize the impact of after-action reviews and put staff feedback in motion quickly after the debrief.

-Finally, we wanted to give you a behind-the-scenes look of the entire market research process by sharing the results of the recent Social TrendSpotter reader survey.
+Finally, we wanted to give you a behind-the-scenes look at the entire market research process by sharing the results of the recent Social TrendSpotter reader survey.
 Our goal was to make Social TrendSpotter more relevant to you and determine whether our posts are making a difference.
-Take a look at the graphic below for a recap of market research, and brainstorm ways you might be able to use these processes to make a difference in your organization.
+Take a look at the graphic below to see how we conduct our research – hopefully, it will inspire your own and help you develop a process that works for you!

 We are always on the lookout for tips on how the social sector can best use primary research tools to become more impactful.
 If you have any, we would love to hear about them.